Teen Counseling for Boys

 First of All, I Really Like Teenagers!

 I think I have a particular talent in connecting with teenagers because I have a real interest in their lives and the things that are important to them.
 I take their interests in music, dating, or sports seriously.
 In counseling research relationship between a counselor and their client is the biggest predictor of a good outcome.
-I’ve definitely seen that here in my practice.

-A Guy Therapist
+A Male Therapist

 I’ve also been told most of them are interested in working with me because I’m not “too old”, (at least yet!)
 I think this makes me more relatable to their experiences and they can usually sense that I’d not totally lost connection with youth culture.